 This page features performance and visual quality adjustments that will maximize your project’s details and beauty with Varjo headsets.
-Below are listed tips that will help to achieve best image using bionic displays without losing performance.
-Please note that some of the features are not yet available for the Varjo Unreal Plugin.
-Instanced Stereo and Vignette and are only available for Varjo Unreal Engine version.
+Below are tips that will help to achieve best image using bionic displays without losing performance.
+Please note that some of the features are not yet available for the Varjo Unreal plugin.
+Instanced Stereo and Vignette and are only available for the Varjo Unreal Engine version.
 Notes are added in the corresponding sections.

-Note: All the screenshots in the Unreal’s section of Varjo’s documentation are taken from Unreal Software version 4.21.
+Please note: All the screenshots in the Unreal’s section of Varjo’s documentation are taken from Unreal Software version 4.21.
 The Unreal Software User Interface may change in future versions.

 Smooth Frame Rate

-Instanced Stereo is supported by the Varjo Unreal Engine 4.21 and above, but not by the Varjo Plugin.
+Instanced Stereo is supported by the Varjo Unreal Engine 4.21 and above, but not by the Varjo plugin.

 This option is recommended to be turned on.
 Go to Edit > Project Settings… > Rendering > VR and select Instanced Stereo as shown in the picture below:

 Forward rendering is visually slightly better with roughly the same performance.
 To use forward rendering, go to Edit > Project Settings… > Rendering and select Forward Renderer as shown in the picture below:

 In addition, with forward renderer you can also use MSAA anti-aliasing.
 Go to Edit > Project Settings… > Rendering > Default Settings and select MSAA in the Anti-Aliasing Method as shown in the picture below:

 For better performance in some scenes, try: unselecting forward shading and use the Temporal AA anti-aliasing method, instead of the Forward Shading and MSAA.